AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Related Work

-An alternative approach to the pick-and-place task is predicting the robot's end-effector pose directly.
-M2T2 \cite{yuan2023m2t2}, and Pick2Place \cite{10160736} focus on planar object placement in cluttered scenes.
+\textbf{Direct Pick and Place End-effector Pose Prediction} An alternative approach to the pick-and-place task is predicting the robot's end-effector pose directly.
+M2T2 \cite{yuan2023m2t2} and Pick2Place \cite{10160736} focus on planar object placement in cluttered scenes.
 M2T2 \cite{yuan2023m2t2} employs a multi-task transformer with separate decoders to predict grasp poses and placement location affordance maps for each discrete bin of rotation.
 Other works, like Pick2Place \cite{10160736}, concentrate on predicting key end-effector poses to accomplish specific tasks.
-RVT \cite{goyal2023rvt} and RVT-2 \cite{goyal2024rvt} also utilizes a transformer, leveraging multiview RGB images of the scene to predict heatmaps for the robot's next end-effector location.
+RVT \cite{goyal2023rvt} and RVT-2 \cite{goyal2024rvt} also utilize a transformer, leveraging multiview RGB images of the scene to predict heatmaps for the robot's next end-effector location.
 Coarse-to-fine Q-attention \cite{james2022coarsetofineqattentionefficientlearning}, on the other hand, leverages the scene's voxel to identify the most interesting spatial point at the current resolution.
 This point becomes the voxel centroid for the next refinement step, enabling the model to gather more accurate 3D information.
+Another line of work on contemporary VLMs and vision foundation models (VFMs) \cite{Chen_2024_CVPR} finds that they often lack reliable spatial reasoning abilities, limiting their effectiveness in fine-grained manipulation tasks such as peg-in-hole insertion, where precise object placement is critical.